 One of the downsides to Parent PLUS loans is that they are not eligible for IBR, PAYE, or REPAYE.
-In fact, a Parent PLUS loan is not eligible for any income-driven repayment plan.
+Sadly, a Parent PLUS loan is not eligible for any income-driven repayment plan.

 ICR is a rarely used repayment plan because the newer income-driven repayment plans are usually a better choice.
 In this case, ICR is the only income-driven option available, so it is the best option.

-If you are going to consolidate be sure to only consolidate the Parent PLUS loans and not any other federal student loans.
+Before going through federal direct consolidation, it is essential to understand the consequences of the process before forming your strategy.
+If you are going to consolidate, be sure only to consolidate the Parent PLUS loans and not any other federal student loans.
 Combining loan types could result in some of your student loans losing eligibility for certain federal programs.
 Be sure to talk with your loan servicer about this process so that you do not make any mistakes in your effort to get $0 payments on your Parent PLUS loans.